Daniel-Warner-X/design-with-cursor-quickstart/quickstart.md

 2. **Work in tight iterations.** Make changes using Cursor chat, then test in your browser.
 Commit frequently with Git and share early for feedback.
 If Cursor makes a mistake or you want to undo a change, first try asking Cursor to revert it - this helps maintain context.
 If that doesn't work, use Git to revert the changes.

 3. **Create a [product requirements](product-requirements.md) document or directory.** Store project-relevant information such as the problem statement, user personas, and roadmap.
 Keep it concise - too much information is just as bad as not enough.
 It can be valuable to prompt Cursor about its understanding of your product requirements and adjust accordingly.
-When getting started, this information can be stored in the README, which is heavily referenced by Cursor.

 4. **Create a [design path](design-path.md) document.** Document important design decisions and their rationale.
-This serves as a reference point when Cursor Chat needs to "cool down" and be brought back up to speed.
-It also helps you recall why certain decisions were made - design iterations with Cursor can move quickly, and important context can be lost by the twentieth, thirtieth, or hundredth iteration.
+This serves as a reference point when Cursor needs to "cool down" and be brought back up to speed.
+It also helps you recall why certain decisions were made.
+Design iterations with Cursor move quickly, and important context can be lost by the twentieth, thirtieth, or hundredth iteration.
 Additionally, this document helps others follow along when presenting your work.

 5. **Ask Cursor to conduct a security review** before checking your code into a public repo ask Cursor if it is safe to do so.
 A common mistake is checking your API keys into a public repo.
 Cursor will discover issues like that.

-6. **Post to GitHub and Create a demo video.** Share early and often.
-Collapsing the time it takes to create a prototype doesn't help if nobody can see what you are working on.
+6. **Post to GitHub and/or Create a demo video.** Share early and often.
+Collapsing the time it takes to create a prototype is less of a benefit if nobody has access to you are working on.
 The goal is to iterate quickly and learn.
-Ship a video daily to somebody... anybody.
+Ship a video of the end-to-end flow daily to somebody... anybody.

 ## Common Issues